dubrie/public/books.md

 ### Active Books

 - Proof: The Science of Booze by Adam Rogers
-- The Advantage by Patrick Lencioni
+- Cumulus by Eliot Peper

 ### Queued Up Next